appie963/app/README.md

-# An acc app test with vuejs flask
+# An acc app test with Bootstrap Vuejs Flask